-- (a) High and dry, well ventilated without direct sun, dust or corrosive gas. - (b) Not located near a boiler or freezer. - (c) Entirely free from vibration and easy movement. - (d) Motors should be put on pallets to prevent moisture.
+- (a) High and dry, well ventilated without direct sun, dust or corrosive gas. - (b) Not located near to a boiler or freezer. - (c) Entirely free form vibration and easy for movements. - (d) Motors should be put on pallets to prevent moisture.